GoogleChrome/web.dev/src/site/content/en/handbook/writing-blog-posts/index.md

 * Multiple content reviews because you changed the structure.
 * Multiple copy edits because your content reviewers requested wording changes.

-Expect each review step to take as much as a weak.
+Expect each review step to take as much as a week.
 All parties are juggling competing priorities.

 ## Key writing tips